Nebraska Talcum Powder Lawsuit Attorney

 This current litigation alleges "wrongful conduct" on the part of the defendants when they chose to conceal the negative effects of talcum powder for perineal use.
 By not putting a warning label on the products, plaintiffs say, Johnson & Johnson took away their ability to make an informed choice about their health, and now they’re suffering ovarian cancer as a result.

 So far, juries in Missouri have awarded more than $127 million in damages, and a jury in California had awarded an ovarian cancer victim $417 million in damages: $70 million in economic damages, and $347 million in punitive damages meant to punish the company for wrongdoing.
-Johnson & Johnson appealed the verdict, but the pharmaceutical company is currently facing over 5,000 additional lawsuits.
+The most notable award came in 2018 from a Missouri court, which awarded $4.69 billion in damages to 22 women and their families.
+While Johnson & Johnson continues to try to appeal verdicts, the pharmaceutical company is currently facing over 5,000 additional lawsuits.

-If you or a loved one - a wife, mother, daughter, or friend - has received an ovarian cancer diagnosis after long-term talc use, there is help available.
-Please call the Omaha legal team at Bottlinger Law L.L.C. for a free, no-obligation consultation.
-The number is (402) 505-8234.
+If you or a loved one—a wife, mother, daughter, or friend—has received an ovarian cancer or mesothelioma diagnosis after long-term talc use, there is help available.
+Negligent companies should be held accountable for not placing warning labels on their products and exposing customers to dangerous substances.
+With a knowledgeable legal team at your side, you may be able to file a claim for damages and recover compensation for your medical expenses and losses.
+Please call the Omaha legal team at Bottlinger Law L.L.C. at (402) 505-8234 for a free, no-obligation consultation.

 Membership in this group is restricted only to attorneys who have won multi-millions dollar verdicts for their clients.